 Oklahoma: Oklahoma will permit military members, spouses, and dependents to renew their driver’s license by mail.
 It appears from the instructions that you can only renew by mail one time.

-Oregon: Oregon residents who are residing out of state can may request a “Valid with Previous Photo” license by mail.
-The application form is 735-171B.
-Unfortunately, the form linked here doesn’t contain page 2, where the instructions are located.
-You definitely need a vision test, reported on Form 735-24, but I haven’t yet verified what else you need.
-I recommend you call the Oregon Department of Transportation and ask them for help with the Valid With Previous Photo application instructions.
+Oregon: Oregon residents who are residing out of state can may request a “Valid with Previous Photo” license, which I cannot find on the DOT website.
+You will probably need both a Certification of Residency (Form 735-7182)and Certificate of Vision (Form 735-24).
+I recommend you call the Oregon Department of Transportation at 503-945-5000 and ask them for help with the Valid With Previous Photo application instructions.

 Then come back and tell me what you learn!